 Pictures, posters, lights, strip lights, and other decorations may only be hung on the walls or interior doors with Command Strips/Command products.
 Other products such as nails, tacks, pins, screws, other adhesive products, scotch tape and duct tape, etc. are damaging, and their use may lead to damage charges.
 The tabs must be left on the Command strips/Command product and accessible for removal by the maintenance staff at the end of the year.
 No more than a third of the room door should be covered with decorations.
 No items should be posted on or suspended from the ceiling, smoke detector or sprinkler head.
 Decorations may not hinder the use of or restrict access to hallways, doorways, stairs, corridors, or fire safety equipment.
 Do not cover your entire door with decorations; this serves as a fuel source for fires.
+Adhesive hooks/products may not be used on the inside of shower walls.
 Decorative lighting should never be attached using tacks and nails.
 These restrictions apply to student rooms, as well as public areas.
 Contact the hall staff for further details.